 - Ask if it’s OK to share.
 Many kids don’t mind it if other adults know about their bedwetting -- especially if that adult can help, such as a parent at a sleepover, or a counselor at camp.
 But do check with your child first.

-- Talk to your child about taking part.
+- Talk to your child about taking part in cleaning up.
 Sharing the responsibility of changing and washing the wet sheets helps a child actively tackle the problem of bedwetting.
 Help them with the activity, and praise them for taking part.